lnishan/Curriculum-Vitae/README.md

 - **Synopsys** ...
 Taipei, Taiwan ........................
 Jul 2016 － Aug 2016
 **R&D Intern**
   - `C/C++`, `Algorithms`, `Shell Scripting`, `Graph Visualization`, `Memory Profiling`
-  - Won **1st Place** for the internship and presented the work at InnoDay in Synopsys Shanghai.
+  - Rated Best Intern of the Year and presented the work in Synopsys Shanghai.
-  - Project: Current Density Check Performance Improvement: Trimming Resistance Network
-  - Speeded up Nodal Analysis by 120% while reducing memory consumption by 47%.
+  - Designed and implemented an innovative graph algorithm which speeded up Nodal Analysis by 120% and reduced its memory usage by 47%.
-  - Utilized a wide range of tools for graph visualization, debugging, validation, profiling, data analytics and documentations.
-I Also wrote several shell scripts to automate these routines.
+  - Utilized a wide assortment of tools and libraries for graph visualization, debugging, validation, profiling, data analytics and documentations.
-  - Wrote massif-cherrypick, a Valgrind extension to analyze partial memory consumptions.
+  - Wrote a Valgrind extension and several shell scripts for automated testing and profiling.

 - **ITSA E-tutor** ...
 Work from home ....................
 Apr 2016 － Dec 2016
 **Problem Reviewer**
   - `Algorithms`, `Discrete Mathematics`
-  - Tasked with reviewing written algorithmic problems on ITSA E-tutor, an online learning platform initiated by the Ministry of Education in Taiwan.
+  - Tasked with reviewing written algorithmic problems on ITSA E-tutor - an online learning platform initiated by the Ministry of Education in Taiwan.
   - Report any issues with problem statements and verify correctness of test data.

 - **Cooler Master** ...
 Taipei, Taiwan ...................
 Apr 2016 － Jun 2016